DiscoverCCRI/RoverAPI/examples/example0.md

 # finish the experiment
 finish_experiment()
 ```
-Finally, we will tell the system that you are finished running your experiment.
+Finally, we will tell the system that we are finished running our experiment.
 This allows the system to shut down the docker container that our
 code is running in, and saves the `/experiment` container with all of our data.
 <p>&nbsp;</p>